FoA-game/FonBay/EP1/stories.md

 The patient has undergone extensive genetic editing and mechanical transformation, with the majority of their skeletal, muscular, and nervous systems replaced by prosthetics.
 Only 22.4% of their bodily composition remains organic, including some internal organs and most brain tissue.
 Currently, the patient exhibits severe depression and significant identity disorders, reporting an inability to "sense their true self."

 **Clinical Presentation:**
-- The patient shows emotional detachment and significant symptoms of depression, diagnosed as a neurotransmitter imbalance caused by the prosthetic transformation.
-- A profound identity crisis is evident, with multiple instances of the patient asking medical staff, *“What am I?”*
+-	The patient displays emotional apathy, lack of empathy, and pronounced depressive symptoms.
+-	The patient has a severe identity disorder, repeatedly asking medical personnel, "What am I?"
+-	The patient demonstrates repetitive behaviors and mild violent tendencies.

 **Treatment Recommendation:**
-Given the patient's relatively common condition, Theseus Therapy with the installation of the CT-Vanguard X5 electronic brain is recommended.
-The treatment plan is expected to be completed in stages over three years, gradually implementing various functional components of the electronic brain to replace the patient's remaining biological brain functions progressively.
-As the electronic brain components are installed and activated, the corresponding biological brain regions are anticipated to naturally atrophy due to disuse, alleviating neurotransmitter imbalances' impact and mitigating the patient's identity disorder and depressive symptoms.
+The symptoms have been diagnosed as hormone imbalances caused by extensive prosthetic transformation.
+Given the prevalence of such cases, it is recommended that intervention be initiated through "Theseus Therapy."
+This involves the phased installation of the CT-Vanguard X5 Neural Brain over a three-year period.
+Each functional component of the neural brain will gradually replace the biological brain functions.
+The unused biological brain sections are anticipated to naturally atrophy over time.
+This process aims to restore neurotransmitter balance, alleviate identity disorder and depressive symptoms, and ultimately improve the patient's quality of life.

+**Special Note:**
+During the treatment period, it is advised to restrict the patient's built-in weapon functions to ensure safety.

 ## FB C - Transhumanist Manifesto